-1 T We will end all existing welfare to work programmes and create a single welfare to work programme to help all unemployed people get back into work.
+Coalition Proposal Practical Implication Cost +ve or -ve Other Comments We will end all existing welfare to work programmes and create a single welfare to work programme to help all unemployed people get back into work.
 Curtailment of Thanet works and other initiatives.
 This is likely to have very uncertain consequences in our more deprived areas.
 If it encourages people into work then it will be beneficial in social and environmental terms leading to reduced management and maintenance costs.
 However, the change is likely to be over a generation if any.
 Unquantifiable Future Jobs Fund Round 2 has been cancelled.
+Government announced 10 June 2010 that it aims to have the new 'single Work Programme' up and running by Summer 2011.
 We will realign contracts with welfare to work service providers to reflect more closely the results they achieve in getting people back into work.
-Welcomed.
-Neutral We will ensure that receipt of benefits for those able to work is conditional on their willingness to work.
-See above.
-Neutral Again difficult for Thanet - links to housing, and Environmental services We will re-assess all current claimants of Incapacity Benefit for their readiness to work.
-Those assessed as fully capable for work will be moved onto Jobseeker's Allowance See above.
-Neutral We will develop local Work Clubs - places where unemployed people can gather to exchange skills, find opportunities, make contacts and provide mutual support.
-See above.
-Neutral We will need probably TDC support We will investigate how to simplify the benefit system in order to improve incentives to work.
-Welcomed. +ve may lead to reduced expenditure.
+Welcomed Neutral We will ensure that receipt of benefits for those able to work is conditional on their willingness to work.
+Welfare Reform Bill See above Neutral We will re-assess all current claimants of Incapacity Benefit for their readiness to work.
+Those assessed as fully capable for work will be moved onto Jobseeker's Allowance Welfare Reform Bill See above Neutral We will develop local Work Clubs - places where unemployed people can gather to exchange skills, find opportunities, make contacts and provide mutual support.
+See above Neutral We will need probably TDC support

-We will explore alternative forms of secure, treatment-based accommodation for mentally ill and drugs offenders.
+Coalition Proposal Practical Implication Cost +ve or -ve Other Comments We will investigate how to simplify the benefit system in order to improve incentives to work.
+Welcomed +ve may lead to reduced expenditure.
+Welfare Reform Bill We will explore alternative forms of secure, treatment-based accommodation for mentally ill and drugs offenders.
 Welcomed -ve if the LA has to provide the accommodation.
 We will ensure that there is a stronger voice for patients locally through directly elected individuals on the boards of their local primary care trust (PCT).
 The remainder of the PCT's board will be appointed by the relevant local authority or authorities, and the Chief Executive and principal officers will be appointed by the Secretary of State on the advice of the new independent NHS board.
 This will ensure the right balance between locally accountable individuals and technical expertise.
-Unclear how elections will be conducted and how this squares with a greater localism agenda.
-Neutral The local PCT will act as a champion for patients and commission those residual services that are best undertaken at a wider level, rather than directly by GPs.
+Health Bill Unclear how elections will be conducted and how this squares with a greater localism agenda neutral The local PCT will act as a champion for patients and commission those residual services that are best undertaken at a wider level, rather than directly by GPs.
 It will also take responsibility for improving public health for people in their area, working closely with the local authority and other local organisations.
 This may lead to additional funding being provided to health promotion activities and specifically to support the type of sports programmes TDC manages or promotes.
 Funding coming in may help replace current budgets in sports development service. +ve Reduced costs - cannot be quantified at this stage.
-If a local authority has concerns about a significant proposed closure of local services, for example an A&E department, it will have the right to challenge health organisations, and refer the case to the Independent Reconfiguration Panel.
-The Panel would then provide advice to the Secretary of State for Health.
-Welcomed but which tier of local government does it relate to.
-Neutral We will renegotiate the GP contract and incentivise ways of improving access to primary care in disadvantaged areas.
-Welcomed Neutral